 - □ Duffel bag, large enough to hold your trekking clothes and gear.
-It should have a full-length zipper (for easy access), and be sturdy and water-resistant or waterproof.
+It should have a full-length zipper (for easy access) and be sturdy and water-resistant or waterproof.
 Keep the weight of your duffel to no more than 20 25 lbs. as there are weight limitations for mule transport and for the train back to Cuzco.
 (Loaner duffels are available for the trek; they will be distributed at the trip briefing to those who need one.)
-Please do not bring hard-sided suitcases or carryons with wheels. - ☐ Daypack with a capacity of 2,000 2500 cubic inches, with a good padded waist belt.
-It can double as your carryon bag. - ☐ Spare roll-up duffel (optional).
-This is essential if you wish to bring home those great souvenirs!
-It should be lockable.
+Please do not bring hard-sided suitcases or carryons with wheels. - ☐ Daypack with a capacity of 24 30 liters, with a good padded waist belt.
+It can double as your carryon bag.